 Applying to the Clinic

 The Community Justice Project accepts 12 students per semester.
-Application information for the 2014-2015 academic year will be posted in the winter of 2014.
-Students will be asked to submit the general clinic application as well as a supplemental application for The Community Justice Projects.
+More details about the clinic registration process and deadlines for the 2014-2015 academic year is available after the first week of March at: www.law.georgetown.edu/go/clinic-registration.
+Students will be asked to complete the online clinic application as well as supplemental questions for The Community Justice Project.